 The official federal definition of a “marine protected area” or MPA is: “any area of the marine environment that has been reserved by federal, state, tribal, territorial, or local laws or regulations to provide lasting protection for part or all of the natural and cultural resources therein,” as stated in Executive Order 13158 (May 2000).

 In practice, MPAs are defined areas where natural and/or cultural resources are given greater protection than the surrounding waters.
 In the U.S., MPAs span a range of habitats including the open ocean, coastal areas, inter-tidal zones, estuaries and the Great Lakes.
 They also vary widely in purpose, legal authority, management approach, level of protection and restrictions on human uses.

 An MPA is not necessarily a “no fishing zone,” though the two terms are often erroneously used as though they were interchangeable.
 For example, in an MPA commercial activities may be restricted, while sportfishing, boating and other forms of recreation are permitted.
-Some environmental groups are calling for highly restrictive MPAs where recreational activities are excluded such as “ocean wilderness areas” and marine reserves.
+Some environmental groups have called for highly restrictive MPAs, such as “ocean wilderness areas” and marine reserves, where recreational activities are excluded.

 MPAs should be implemented only where they can be an effective management tool and should allow recreational fishing and boating access unless sound scientific evidence proves it is necessary for resource protection.
 In cases where recreational angling is restricted or closed, the areas should be reopened once fishery management goals are achieved.

 The American System of Conservation Funding funds fisheries (and wildlife) management through fishing license sales and excise taxes on fishing equipment and motorboat fuel.
 License sales in 2017 amounted to $708 million, while the excise taxes collected on the sale of fishing gear, boats and boat fuel added another $340 million in support of conservation efforts carried out in each state.
 It’s a model that virtually powers itself.